 Financial Assistance for Loved Ones

 No one else will fund your retirement — but you know this.
-This responsibility falls on you alone, which is why some financial planners advise parents to not financially support or aid or aid grown children or grandchildren, according to CNBC.
+This responsibility falls on you alone, which is why some financial planners advise parents to not jeopardize their retirement or aid grown children or grandchildren, according to CNBC.

 The reality is that emergencies do arise, and many parents or grandparents feel the need to offer financial support to their loved ones.
 This assistance could range from giving a small loan to your granddaughter to help her fix her car to allowing your grown son to move back into your home after a divorce.